vjurj/Tabletop-Rules/Systems/DnD5e/Classes/Fighter.md

 - Two-Weapon Fighting: When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

 # Second Wind
-On your turn, you can use a bonus action to regain hit points equal to 1d10 + your fighter level (3).
+On your turn, you can use a bonus action to regain hit points equal to 1d10 +3.
 Once you use this feature, you must finish a short or long rest before you can use it again.

 # Action Surge
 On your turn, you can take one additional action.